You are Done! But then after CPA Exam, what’s next?

-Yes, there is a long wait (up to a few months!) of receiving the actual congratulatory letter from your State Board.
+Yes, there is a long wait of receiving the actual congratulatory letter from your State Board.
+It could be a few days, or weeks, or even months in a few cases.
 Don’t freak out if you haven’t got it after a week.

 Before you get the official congratulatory letter, do something value-add, such as:

-- Spend some good, overdue quality time with your loved ones (spouse, children, colleagues, friends, pets…).
-They miss you.
+- Spend some good, overdue quality time with your spouse, children, colleagues, friends, pets… They miss you.
 Also, in one way or the other, they have made sacrifices to support you during these difficult months.
 It’s time for you to thank them back.